emil-perhinschi/zug-tap/README.md

  - note(): messages which don't interfere with parsers and are shown only when **verbose** is true
  - piping to an external consumer (tested with tappy)
  - running tests with prove from Perl 5 ( https://perldoc.perl.org/prove.html ): see ./examples/run_with_Perl5_prove
+ - running tests with the build-in `proved` consumer
+ - plan, either specified at the beginning, in which case the tests will count as failed if not enough or too many tests were ran, or computed at the end when running done_testing(), in which case there should be no failed tests

-## TODO
+## TODO, maybe
   - is(true, true, "true is true") : see if two variables have the same values, if not print what was given and what was expected
  - same(some_object, some_object, "are the same") : see if two values are the same thing (such as pointers to the same address), if not give more details
  - isa(...): check type or parent of type
  - is_deeply(...) : check if two datastructures have the same values
  - bail_out()
  - todo()
  - explain() : dump data structure
  - ... aiming at a similar API like Test::More has
- - test with established TAP consumers
  - write .tap files

-TODO tests:
- - plan exists and result is based on passed tests matching planned tests
- - plan does not exist and final result is based on failed tests being equal to 0
+ - run the test files in parallel
 TODO code:
  - get test final report as a struct
  - get test final report as json/csv

-TODO think about it:
- - do something like prove from perl
- - how would I do standalone tests that do not get compiled in the production version but can be executed when running "dub test" ?
-    Maybe have the tests in a separate source/t/ folder and be imported in a unittest block in the library file ?

 ## WHY

 I have no strong opinion about what is the right way to add tests and I have used "unittest" blocks and have been mostly satisfied with the result.

 What I felt was missing was a visual feedback, the ability to continue to run the tests even if one of them fails and summaries about how many